arungudelli/python.shiksha/content/en/tips/remove-key-from-dictionary.md

 _Dictionaries_ usage in recent programming languages have increased multifold and therefore having prior knowledge about shortcut methods to play around with the dictionary gives us an advantage.

-In this article, we will discuss in brief about different methods to achieve a simple task i.e., to remove a key from a python dictionary and it has a lot of use cases while writing complex logic in CRUD programs.
+In this article, we will discuss in brief about different methods to achieve a simple task i.e., to remove a key from a Python dictionary and it has a lot of use cases while writing complex logic in CRUD programs.

 What we exactly want to achieve is that: